Guidance

 See also U-M Human Research Protection Program (HRPP) Operations Manual Part 5 (particularly, V. UNAFFILIATED INVESTIGATORS)

-Defintion of External Collaborators: The study team members who are not affiliated with U-M but are conducting U-M human subject research.
-Their institution or organization is not otherwise a performance site.
+External Collaborators: The study team members who are not affiliated with University of Michigan (U-M) but are conducting non-exempt research with human participants on behalf of the U-M. Their institution or organization is not otherwise a performance site.

-NOTE: Generally, Visiting Faculty, Visiting Scholars, Visiting Graduate Students, and International Visiting Scholars count as affiliated with U-M during the term of their sponsorship.
-Contact IRBMED for confirmation.
+NOTE: Generally, Active Emeritus Faculty, Adjunct Faculty, Visiting Faculty, Visiting Scholars, Visiting Graduate Students, International Visiting Scholars and Volunteers vetted through Volunteer services count as affiliated with U-M during the term of their sponsorship/appointment.
+Contact your IRB (IRBMED or HSBS) for confirmation.

 I. Identifying external (non-UM) study team members